christung16/terraform-mso-aci/README.md

 ## Known issues:

 1. terraform apply need to use "parallelism=1" since MSO has a lot of dependancy
-2. In the key-value pair, key's name has to be same as "name = "

-For example:
-    epgs = {
-        WEB_EPG = {         // <<== The "key" same as the "name" below
-            name = "WEB_EPG"
-            display_name = "WEB_EPG"
-            anp_name = "ABC_AP"
-            bd_name = "ABC_BD1"
-            vrf_name = "ABC_VRF"
-            dn = "abc_com_vswitch"
-        }

-3. After successfully applied, you need to manually map the upnlink into the vmnic
+2. After successfully applied, you need to manually map the upnlink into the vmnic
-4. When destroy the resource, remember to "Undeploy template" first
+3. When destroy the resource, remember to "Undeploy template" first
-5. There are still missing a lot of advance features like lacp, vpc, pbr, service graph, etc. You can try to build your own and share it out.
+4. There are still missing a lot of advance features like lacp, vpc, pbr, service graph, etc. You can try to build your own and share it out.

 ## Getting help